Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Discussion

 To accomplish the above, we developed a hierarchical Bayesian modeling approach for analyzing PSG data.
-We model both OSA event rates and sleep stage dynamics jointly, including important parameters to allow patient-specific effects of event occurrences on subsequent dynamics.
+We model OSA event rates and sleep stage dynamics jointly, including patient-specific effects of event occurrences on subsequent dynamics.
 We modeled the ten patient-level random effects controlling variation in these dynamics and event rates using a multivariate Gaussian distribution with factor-model covariance, thus allowing insights into shared characteristics in patient profiles.
-Then, to summarize patients based on their estimated random effects, we showed that a Bayes-optimal clustering under K-means loss can be easily computed when clustering by random effects is desired.
+To summarize patients based on their estimated random effects, we showed that a Bayes-optimal clustering under K-means loss can be easily computed when clustering by random effects is desired.
 This clustering result, along with the associated uncertainty quantification we propose, may be of independent interest to readers, as it generalizes to any setting where one would like to cluster observations by random effects estimated using a Bayesian model.
 In simulations, we showed that our inferences are robust to model misspecification and that our clustering approach captures variation missed by a simpler clustering approach using only summary statistics of event rates and sleep architecture.
+Thus, while our model is a simplification of the true dynamics, ignoring nonstationarity of sleep dynamics and event rates, we argue it is sufficiently complex to generate useful inferences while maintaining both interpretability and computational feasibility.